cheat-sheets/game-theory-cheat-sheet/README.md

   everything
   - Predicting and explaining everything is essentially predicting and explaining nothing

+---

+**Stochastic Game** - a generalization of repeated games.
+- agents repeatedly play games from a set of normal-form games.
+- the game played at any iteration depends on the previous game played and on the actions taken by all agents in that game.

+--

 #### Learning in Repeated Games:
 **Fictitious Play**: each player maintains explicit belief about the other players.
   - Initialize beliefs about the opponent's strategies.